bcgov/aps-infra-platform/documentation/how-to/sdx-ape-event-mgmt.md

 The RS published an AsyncAPI spec to state all the events it will publish.

-The RS will use its local Edge Server consumer endpoint to send a message.
+The RS will use its local runtime group consumer endpoint to send a message.
 It will eventually require a valid token.

 ```sh